Exploring Local Memorization in Diffusion Models via Bright Ending Attention: Bright ending

 However, when the model exhibits memorization, we observe an anomaly where the end token displays abnormally high cross-attention scores at the end of denoising steps — a phenomenon we refer to as the `bright ending' (BE).
 Specifically, it focuses on the coarser structure of image patches rather than finer details or random scatter points.
 This indicates that the denoiser remains focused on text-conditioning even during the final inference step, demonstrating overfitting to the text-conditioning.
-This aligns with the finding in \cite{somepalli_2023_neurips} that memorized generations result from overfitting to duplicated caption-conditioning during training, thus following a fixed noise trajectory during inference.
+This aligns with the finding in \cite{somepalli_2023_neurips} that memorized generations result from overfitting to repeated captions used as conditioning signals for text-to-image generation during training, thereby following a fixed noise trajectory during inference.
 Thus, BE is a robust indicator for differentiating memorized generations from unmemorized ones, with bright regions identifying the memorized areas.
-This effectively functions as an automatic memorization mask, acting as a global mask during global memorization and a local mask during local memorization, as can be visually observed in Fig. \ref{fig:5} and \ref{fig:1}.
-To further validate this observation, we used 300 memorized prompts and 300 non-memorized prompts to generate 16 images for each prompt, resulting in a total of 9600 generations.
-We then employed a box plot (Fig. \ref{fig:7}) to visualize the distribution of the attention scores of the end token during the final inference step for these generated images.
-We observed a clear distinction among the three memorization types: non-memorized cases consistently had attention scores close to zero, while memorized cases exhibited abnormally high scores.
+This effectively functions the BE attention map as an automatic memorization mask, acting as a global mask during global memorization and a local mask during local memorization, as can be visually observed in Fig. \ref{fig:5} and \ref{fig:1}.
+To further validate this observation, we used 300 memorized prompts from \cite{Webster2023} and 300 non-memorized prompts to generate 16 images for each prompt, resulting in a total of 9600 generations.
+We then employ a box plot (Fig. \ref{fig:7}) to visualize the distribution of the attention scores of the end token during the final inference step for these generated images.
+We observe a clear distinction among the three memorization types: non-memorized cases consistently had attention scores close to zero, while memorized cases exhibited abnormally high scores.
 Furthermore, global memorization showed higher scores than local memorization due to the larger regions being memorized in global cases compared to local ones.

 Beyond BE's effectiveness in performing the new task of extracting localized memorized regions, it is also remarkably efficient, requiring only a single inference pass without needing access to the training data.
 To our knowledge, BE is the first method to achieve such precise and efficient localization.